chiliproject/cookbook/README.md

 * When performing sub-path deployments, i.e., setting a `base_uri` to a URL with a path component, a bug present in Chef <= 0.10.10 prevents us from creating the required symlinks for the Apache+Passenger config.
 This is fixed with in [CHEF-3110](http://tickets.opscode.com/browse/CHEF-3110).
 Thus you need at least Chef 10.12.0 when all of these conditions apply:
   * You are using sub-path deployments
   * You are using the `chiliproject::apache2` cookbook for setting up Passenger
-* When trying to set a database encoding which doesn't which is different from the default `LC_CTYPE` with PostgreSQL, the database can not be created.
+* When trying to set a database encoding which is different from the default `LC_CTYPE` with PostgreSQL, the database can not be created.
 The cause is [a bug in the database cookbook](http://tickets.opscode.com/browse/COOK-1401).

 # License